Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

 \subsection{Sea surface wind fields}

-As explained above, in the absence of rainfall wind speed is the primary parameter governing variations in sea surface roughness.
-These variables, however, can be decorrelated under heavy precipitation \citep{10.1016/j.rse.2019.111457}.
-As such, it is necessary to colocate SAR observations with the most reliable wind speed information.
+In the absence of rainfall, wind speed is the primary parameter governing variations in sea surface roughness.
+Heavy precipitation however strongly impacts the latter \cite{10.1016/j.rse.2019.111457}.
+To ensure that the training, validation and test subset follow similar distributions, we choose to balance them with respect to both the rainfall and the wind speed.
+This requires to complement our dataset with the most reliable wind speed information.

-Two sources of wind speed were considered: European Centre for Medium-Rande Weather Forecast (ECMWF) model estimates and wind inversions from SAR observations.
+Two sources of wind speed were considered: European Centre for Medium-Range Weather Forecast (ECMWF) model estimates and wind inversions from SAR observations.